Please note that this article contains affiliate links, read disclosures here.

 #1 – Doing research.

-I do my research via TripAdvisor and Yelp.
-All hotels, activities, and restaurants need to be highly rated and the reviews need to align with the experience that I am seeking.
+I tend to only book hotels, activities, and restaurants that are highly rated.
+Also, the reviews need to align with the experience that I am seeking.

 One of the only splurges I will do for a trip is the hotel.
 I go first on the ratings and reviews, and second on price.
 I won’t spend over a certain amount on a hotel, though it is still the highest cost of the trip.
 Why?